radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/03-brainwaves-web-portal/05-web-portal-theme-customization/level-3-customization-via-css-with-resources.md

 }
 ```

-### Use case: customizing the browser "fav-icon" for Brainwave web portal
+### Use case: customizing the browser "fav-icon" for Identity Analytics web portal

 The browser **fav-icon** is the icon that is displayed in the browser's tab or title bar for each web site.

 ![fav-icon](./images/favicon-browser.png "fav-icon")

-To customize the fav-icon for the Brainwave Web application, for example to match your company's logo, do the following:
+To customize the fav-icon for the Identity Analytics Web application, for example to match your company's logo, do the following:

 - download the `com.brainwave.theme.template.css_favicon.jar`  file attached below
 - give it a different name (eg. `mycompany.customtheme.jar`)